purvitrivedi/sei-group-project-3/README.md

         </div>}
     </div>

-The user profile page also showed different things based on whether the user was the owner of the profile.
-Fo example, for completed Hikes, the owner got an option to add Hikes from their profile page:
+The profile page also showed different things based on whether the user was the owner of the profile.
+For example, the owner got an option to add more completed hikes from their profile page:

     <div className="column columns is-multiline"
     //* if user is the owner, give option to add Hikes